RTKlab-BYU/worklist_generation/Walk_Through.md

 python run.py -s 1
 ```

 The terminal will then ask a series of questions.
-The inputs for this experiment will be shown.
+We have the terminal prompt below in bold, and example answers following.
 - **What is your project name:** Mock B+T Cells Exp
 - **What is your project description:** The mock experiment from the paper, with parameters as outlined in the paper
 - **How many conditions does your project have:** 12

+After you have specified the number of condition, you will be prompted to enter a name/label for each.
+Below we use 'H' or 'D' to indicate healthy and diseased; a numeral represents the index of the subject with their condition group; then a 'B' or 'T' to specify the cell type.
 ### Conditions

 1. H1B